capgemini-psdu/cloud-former-alexa/cloud-former-lambda/Python/readme.md

 The additional lines perform the following:

 * "keep_warm": Calls the Lambda function every 4 minutes.
-For development/testing, this isn't necessary, but can be enabled if necessary.
+For development/testing, this isn't necessary, but can be enabled if needed.
 * "timeout_seconds": How long the Lambda function is allowed to run before timing out.
-Usually it requires no more than 10 seconds, but the maximum limit is 5 minutes.
+Usually this requires no more than 30 seconds, but the maximum limit is 5 minutes.
 * "memory_size": Amount of RAM that is allocated to the function.
 256MB is usually plenty, but can be increased if needed.
-* "manage_roles": This prevents Zappa from trying to manage the IAM roles.
+* "manage_roles": This prevents Zappa from trying to manage the IAM roles. **SET THIS TO 'TRUE' IF USING 'AdministratorAccess'.**
 * "role_name": This can be whichever name you prefer, just make sure it is memorable.

 ## Deployment